kieler/semantics/plugins/de.cau.cs.kieler.core.ui/README.txt

 for the most important UI contributions, e.g. commands or views.

 Other plug-ins should import this only if they contain UI code and are not meant to be exported for a stand-alone application or library.
+This plug-in should be kept free from any extended Eclipse features, such as GEF, GMF, Xtext, or other modeling frameworks.

-Files:
+Special files:

 help/
   contents for eclipse internal help and the welcome page